u235axe/FeOFu/1_Languages.md

 ### Bad parts

-- Performance issues.
+- Compiled code performs bad.
 - Optimized code requires lots of workarounds and "messing" up the code.
 - Mandatory GC.
-- Bad compiler performance.
+- Slow compiler.
 - IDEs are in a bad state.
 - Interop with C code is not as easy as C++ or Rust.
 - Requires initializing a runtime when called in external code.